mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

  - big goals of helping the world with no way to get there
  - activore as a means... and an end?

-I cannot claim a scrap of credit for the initial idea of Activore— yet here i am, helping bring it into the world.
+I cannot claim a scrap of credit for the initial idea of Activore— yet here i am, and have been from the start, helping bring it into the world.

 Like so many things, it's all in who you know— in this case, two of my co-founders.